ViciousSquid/Adventure/README.md

 Flowchart generator is included that will open in a new tab and can be zoomed.
-Work in progress.
+Sometimes. (see https://github.com/ViciousSquid/Adventure/issues/3 )

 ![image](https://github.com/ViciousSquid/Adventure/assets/161540961/f93d3a95-901a-44d0-abef-deb4d7698ab4)